10 Best WalkMe Alternatives [Updated for 2023]

 • Tooltips provide in-line help to unblock users and are dynamically deployed wherever you discover users need more info

-• HelpBar makes your whole knowledge base easily searchable from within your product and allows users to quickly find answers in you help content, blog articles, or developer docs when they need them the most.
-It’s the latest addition to Chameleon’s set of products, currently in Beta, and it’s free.
+• HelpBar makes your whole knowledge base easily searchable from within your product and allows users to quickly find answers in your help content, blog articles, or developer docs when they need them the most.

 Where Chameleon is a good fit

 ✅ You need complete control over the design and placement of your in-product experiences.
-Chameleon is built to blend in and look 100% native, and you have precise targeting of where they appear included on all plans – you choose when and where experiences are seen – based on user actions, or what people are seeing on the page.
+Chameleon is built to blend in and look 100% native, and you have precise targeting of where they appear included on all plans – you choose when and where experiences are seen—based on user actions, or what people see on the page.

 ✅ You've built up a solid product-led tech stack already and need robust integrations.
 With Chameleon, 20+ integrations are included; every plan includes Mixpanel, Heap, Amplitude, FullStory, and Slack integrations (to name a handful!).